Colorado Child Abuse and Neglect Hotline Reporting System

 About the Colorado Child Abuse and Neglect Hotline System

-The Colorado Child Abuse and Neglect Hotline, 1-844-CO-4-Kids or 1-844-264-5437 became operational on Jan.
-1, 2015.
+The Colorado Child Abuse and Neglect Hotline, 1-844-CO-4-Kids, became operational on January 1, 2015.
 The hotline is designed to provide one, easy-to-remember toll-free phone number for individuals to use statewide to report suspected child abuse and neglect.

 The hotline system enables CDHS to capture critical information that it has not previously been able to track on a statewide basis, such as: